Generic name: levomilnacipran [ LEE-voe-mil-NA-si-pran ]

 -The dose may be increased in increments of 40 mg at intervals of 2 or more days based on tolerability and efficacy.

 -Efficacy was established in trials lasting 5 weeks.

 What other drugs will affect levomilnacipran?

-Taking levomilnacipran with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using levomilnacipran with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 any other antidepressant;